Deep EXR Output

 - Direct scene output and compositor — Works both as direct render output and through the Blender compositor.

-Scene Output
+Option A: Scene Output

-- Open Properties > Output Properties > Output.
+- Open Output Properties > Output.

-- Change the File Format to
+- Set File Format to

-Compositor File Output
+Option B: Compositor File Output

 - Add a File Output node in the compositor.

-| Parameter | Description | Default |
+| Control | What it changes | Default |

 |---|---|---|